+The Number of Channels subfield in a Subband Triplet subfield is 1 octet in length.
+Outside the 2.4 GHz band, the channel numbers that are included in a group of channels are separated by the operating channel width.
+In the 2.4 GHz band, the channel numbers that are included in a group of channels are separated by 5 MHz (for both 20 MHz and 40 MHz operating channel width), except that channel 14 is treated as if it were 5 MHz above channel 13.

+NOTE—This means that, for example, the four channels 36, 40, 44 and 48 with 20 MHz operating channel width can be represented using one Subband Triplet subfield with First Channel Number = 36 and Number of Channels = 4, and also for example, the six channels 183, 184, 185, 187, 188 and 189 (but not 186) with 10 MHz operating channel width can be represented using three Subband Triplet subfields: one with First Channel Number = 183 and Number of Channels = 4, one with First Channel Number = 184 and Number of Channels = 1 and one with First Channel Number = 188 and Number of Channels = 1.

-The Number of Channels field of the subelement is 1 octet in length.The Maximum Transmit Power Level field is a signed number and is 1 octet in length.
-It The Maximum Transmit Power Level field indicates the maximum power, in dBm, allowed to be transmitted.
-As the method of measurement for maximum transmit power level differs by regulatory domain, the value in this field is interpreted according to the regulations applicable for the domain identified by the Country String.
+The Maximum Transmit Power Level subfield in a Subband Triplet subfield is a signed number and is 1 octet in length.
+It The Maximum Transmit Power Level subfield indicates the maximum power, in dBm, allowed to be transmitted.
+As the method of measurement for maximum transmit power level differs by regulatory domain, the value in this subfield is interpreted according to the regulations applicable for the domain identified by the Country String.

 An operating class is an index into a set of values for radio equipment sets of rules.
-The Operating Class field is 1 octet in length.
+The Operating Class subfield in an Operating Triplet subfield is 1 octet in length.

 A coverage class is an index into a set of values for aAirPropagationTime.
-The Coverage Class field is 1 octet in length.

-These three fields are repeated, as determined by the Length field.

-The Coverage Class field of the operating triplet specifies the aAirPropagationTime characteristic used in BSS operation, as shown in Table 8-56.
+The Coverage Class subfield in an Operating Triplet subfield is 1 octet in length and specifies the aAirPropagationTime characteristic used in BSS operation, as shown in Table 8-56.
 The characteristic aAirPropagationTime describes variations in actual propagation time that are accounted for in a BSS and, together with maximum transmit power level, allow control of BSS diameter.

 The Pad field is 0 or 1 octet in length.
-The length of the Country element is evenly divisible by 2.
-The Pad is used to add a single octet to the element if the length is not evenly divisible by 2.
+The Pad field is used to add a single octet to the element where Q is even so that the length of the Country element is evenly divisible by 2.
 The value of the Pad field is 0.

 Power Capability element